tymyrddin/blue/source/docs/diy/audits/containers.md

 # Container audit commands

-Containers are convenient, but left unchecked, they’re a bit like unattended camping stoves in the server room— isolated until they’re not.
+Containers are convenient, but left unchecked, they’re a bit like unattended camping stoves in the server room, isolated until they’re not.
 Here’s how to audit them properly before they burn down your infrastructure.

 ## Host configuration & isolation